opennext-io/onpc-provisioning/README.md

 Node provisioning automation to get hosts and network ready to install OpenStack with OSA

+You can also have a look at the file scripts/complete_scenario.sh to have a less detailed version of the steps to be carried out during provisioning phase.

 `create_infra_master_vm.sh` is a script used to bootstrap the infra-master/config node as a VirtualBox or KVM VM: